 The Miami Beach Fire Department offers a variety of educational programs and services designed to educate and inform you about how to recognize and prevent fire hazards which could lead to a fire, injury or death.
 All requests for these programs and services are scheduled by appointment at least fourteen (14) days in advance.
 Special programs are reserved by registration.
 Most programs are free of charge.

-Sergio Martinez, Public Education Coordinator
+Paul Johnson, Public Education Coordinator

 Phone: 305.673.7000 x2834